 To determine if this is a problem within your organization, calculate the high performer resignation rate.
 Follow these steps:

 Step 1: Count all of the people who have resigned that had a top level performance rating.

 Step 2: Calculate the average headcount of high performers for the same period.

 Step 3: Calculate the high performer resignation rate by dividing those who left by the average headcount.

 Whenever the high performer resignation rate is greater than the overall resignation rate, it signals a problem that needs to be addressed.
 If the rates for certain managers are substantially higher than for other managers, this is an indication that all is not well in that work group.
 This information, combined with the other indicators from Questions 1 and 3, builds a clear picture of where you need to dig deeper and understand in detail the behavior of your management population.

-Driving a New Financial Services Culture Starts With Fact-Based Decision Making
+Driving a New Ethical Culture Starts With Fact-Based Decision Making

 Fostering an ethical culture is not about culling the “bad” apples.
 There are few people who intentionally set out to commit fraud.
 Intense pressures — combined with the right opportunities — make intelligent and normally rational people behave unethically.
 This means it can be difficult to spot misconduct with the naked eye.

 Although it would be too simplistic to assume that a particular manager is causing unethical behavior, it is an indicator that further investigation and insight is needed.
 When decisions about individuals and programs are based on evidence, it is easier to make the case for needed changes with the executive team.
 This puts HR — the people experts — in the driver’s seat when it comes to real, quantifiable culture change.